 10 Enchanting Places That Align with the Vernal Equinox

-On Thursday, March 19, the vernal equinox heralded the first day of spring in the Northern Hemisphere.
+On Saturday, March 20, the vernal equinox will herald the first day of spring in the Northern Hemisphere.
 Ancient civilizations built calendars and observatories to track the movements of the stars and mark this monumental time.
 Now, people still partake in a variety of traditions and rituals to honor the day when light and dark become equal.
 To take your celestial celebrations to the next level, here are 10 places that align with the spring equinox.

 1. On the vernal equinox, a massive snake appears on the temple at Chichen Itza.

 Legend says that on the spring and fall equinoxes, the Maya city of Chichen Itza receives an otherworldly visitor: Kukulcan, the feathered serpent deity.
 On these days, a shadowy snake slithers down the side of the god's namesake pyramid.
 As the temple darkens, a single strip of light stretches from the top of the northern staircase to the snake head resting at the bottom, creating the illusion of a wriggling reptile.

 2. A beam of light illuminates a petroglyph within Arizona’s Boulder House each vernal equinox.